The Schrodinger Equation as a Gauge Theory: Edge modes and boundary symmetries

 The presence of a boundary changes the role of gauge symmetry.
 In the bulk, local gauge transformations are redundancies, and their on-shell generators vanish up to constraints.
 With a boundary, however, one must first impose boundary conditions so that the variational principle is well posed.
-This distinguishes proper gauge transformations, which preserve the admissible phase space and are still quotiented out, from residual boundary transformations, which act nontrivially on the boundary data.
-The latter promote gauge degrees of freedom on the boundary to physical edge modes.
+This distinguishes proper gauge transformations, which preserve the admissible phase space and are still quotient out, from residual boundary transformations, which act nontrivially on the boundary data.
+The boundary conditions define the bulk variational problem and ensure that the gauge variation of the action vanishes on admissible configurations, but they do not imply that all gauge transformations at the boundary must be quotient out.
+These residual transformations promote gauge degrees of freedom on the boundary to physical edge modes.
 Their generators are quasi-local surface charges supported on the boundary, and the Poisson algebra of these charges is the edge algebra.
-The boundary conditions imposed above define the bulk variational problem, whereas the algebra computed below is the algebra induced on the boundary phase space of residual edge degrees of freedom.
+With this distinction in mind, let us proceed with the computation of the algebra induced on the boundary phase space of residual edge degrees of freedom.

 For an arbitrary variation one has \eqref{eq:edge-cs-var-structure}, while for a gauge variation one has \eqref{eq:edge-cs-Nmu}.
 Evaluating the general boundary term on \(\delta_\lambda A\) and working on-shell gives the Noether current \be \theta^\mu_\lambda=S^\mu(\delta_\lambda A)-N^\mu_\lambda. \ee A short computation gives \be \theta^0_\lambda = -\lambda\left[\partial_i\!\left(m\frac{E^i}{B}\right)+\chi B\right] +\partial_i\!\left[ \lambda\left(m\frac{E^i}{B}+\frac{\chi}{2}\varepsilon^{ij}A_j\right) \right]. \ee On-shell the first term vanishes by the Gauss law \eqref{eq: Gauss law CS}, and Stokes theorem then gives the quasi-local boundary charge \be Q_{\lambda} = \oint_{\partial M} ds\, \lambda\left(m\frac{E_i}{B}+\frac{\chi}{2}\varepsilon_{ij}A_j\right)n^i = \oint_{\partial M}\lambda\left(mv_i-\frac{\chi}{2}A_i\right)dx^i. \ee Its charge aspect is therefore \be \gamma_{\rm CS} = \left(mv_i-\frac{\chi}{2}A_i\right)dx^i. \ee The first term is just the circulation density of the fluid, while the second is the Chern-Simons boundary contribution.